ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 the `Space` key and change the game state to `GameState::Playing` so that the game can continue.
 We'll also draw a text on the screen showing that the game is paused.

+The changed game state will only come into effect in the next iteration of the game loop, so even if it has been changed we need to display the text during the current frame.

 ```rust
 {{#include ../../my-game/examples/game-state.rs:paused}}